Hendrixer/API-design-v4/lessons/06-routes-and-middleware/B-middleware.md

 };
 ```

 This `next` function is exactly what it sounds like.
-It tells Express that we're done here in the middleware and its safe to proceed to whatever is next (more middleware or a handler).
+It tells Express that we're done in the middleware and it's safe to proceed to whatever is next (more middleware or a handler).
 <br>
 To apply the middleware to a route, you can do this: